Sukhoi Su-57: Stealth

 The combined effect of airframe shape and RAM of the production aircraft is estimated to have reduced the aircraft's RCS to a value thirty times smaller than that of the Su-27.
 Sukhoi's patent for the T-50 stealth features cites an intention to reduce average RCS to approximately 0.1 to 1 m2, compared to the Su-27's RCS of approximately 10 to 15 m2.
 The Su-57's design emphasizes frontal stealth, with RCS-reducing features most apparent in the forward hemisphere; the shaping of the aft fuselage is less optimized for radar stealth compared to American stealth designs such as the F-22 and F-35, likely as a result of cost reduction as well as the Russian doctrine of operating the aircraft within the umbrella of friendly integrated air defense systems.

-As with other stealth fighters, the Su-57's low observability measures are chiefly effective against high-frequency (between 3 and 30 GHz) radars, usually found on other aircraft.
+As with other stealth fighters, the Su-57's low observability measures are chiefly effective against super-high-frequency (between 3 and 30 GHz) radars, usually found on other aircraft.
 The effects of Rayleigh scattering and resonance mean that low-frequency radars, employed by weather radars and early-warning radars are more likely to detect the Su-57 due to its size.
 Such radars are also large, susceptible to clutter and are less precise.
+The aircraft has been scrutinized for the rough production quality, particularly on test aircraft often used for flight and static displays; production aircraft generally have better quality.

+On 4 November 2024, the fourth Su-57 prototype, T-50-4, was to be put on static display at China's Zhuhai Airshow.
+The prototype had a fuel stop at Taiyuan city, which allowed a member of the public to view the prototype up close to take pictures and video.
+Video taken of the aircraft, and uploaded to social media, highlighted a number of issues, including numerous screws and rivets that were "clearly visible" and not "flush" with the panels.
+Sections were described as "poorly aligned" with visible gaps between parts of the fuselage.
+The airframe wasn't designed for low observability and showed signs of "poor workmanship".
+The tail had different types of bolts used.
+Bolts with "single-slotted, Phillips, and with a hexagonal hex head".
+Rivets were used instead of bolts to reduce radar cross section (RCS) compared to screws.
+By comparison, the F-35 has a RCS of "around 0.005 square meters", the F-22 has a RCS of "0.0005 square meters", and the Su-57 has a RCS of "0.1 to 0.5 square meters".
+The weapons bay door couldn't be fully closed.